 For students interested in pursuing a focus in construction processes, scheduling, and budgeting.
-Students will learn specific management and construction techniques that will supply a graduating student with the ability to enter the management field with a strong architectural design and structures background.
+Students will learn specific management and construction techniques that will provide a graduating student with the ability to enter the construction management field with a strong architectural design and structures background.

 The AD+T curriculum stresses the integration of environmental sustainability principles and practices in all studio projects.
 Many students seek to expand their depth of understanding of these principles and practices to include more advanced integrative practices and research.